yktoo/yktoo.com/content/blog/posts/0315/index.en.md

     - /en/blog/post/315
 ---

-Last time I enjoyed {{< a "0306" "snowboarding in the mountains" >}} so much that I've decided to do that once more, straight away.
+Last time I enjoyed [snowboarding in the mountains](0306) so much that I've decided to do that once more, straight away.
 The next season is a year away, so why wait?
 After all, I'm now a freelancer, ain't I?

 There was also another reason to come back to the mountains: I've recently got the {{< fl "GoPro Hero 5" >}} action camera, which yearned to be used!